gunakkoc/HiPeristaltic/README.md

 HiPeristaltic is a fully open-source (hardware and software) peristaltic pump with multiple independent channels, developed in Germany at **H**elmholtz **I**nstitute Erlangen-Nürnberg for Renewable Energy/Forschungszentrum Jülich.

+This repo will be part of an upcoming publication of the pump from team [High-Throughput Electrocatalysis (HTE)](https://www.hi-ern.de/en/research/electrocatalysis/high-throughput-electrochemistry).

 HiPeristaltic is built using 3D printed and off-the-shelf parts, with software based on Python for the user interface and pure C for the microcontroller firmware.
 The total cost for the entire system is approximately 250USD.
-It is accurate up to 0.2% volume and comes with thread-safe and error-resistant software.
+It is accurate up to 0.2% volume and comes optimized, thread-safe and error-resistant software.

 HiPeristaltic comes with an additional [**SiLa2**](https://sila-standard.com/standards/) software module for digital laboratories and for Self Driving Laboratories ([SDLs](https://doi.org/10.1021/acs.chemrev.4c00055)).
 This allows even **browser based GUI** control of the pump for non-coder users.